← Back to Blog

 The NRRP rebate works similarly to the personal-use rebate and can recover a significant portion of the HST paid.

-If you're building your own home or the builder did not handle it, you must file:
+If you're building your own home, doing a substantial renovation, or your builder did not handle it:

-• Form GST190 — GST/HST New Housing Rebate Application (Federal)
+2. Complete Form GST190 — GST/HST New Housing Rebate Application (Federal portion)

 Ontario HST and Assignment Sales